elastic/helm-charts/filebeat/README.md

 ## Installing

-This chart is tested with the latest 7.9.0-SNAPSHOT versions.
+This chart is tested with the latest 7.9.0 version.

-### Install released version using Helm repository

 * Add the Elastic Helm charts repo:
 `helm repo add elastic https://helm.elastic.co`